 - Get a VOD, or Verification of Deposit from your local bank that provides the overall balance of your account, and your average balance based on two months.
 This is better than providing bank statements, which may show payroll and other information that you may not want to disclose.
 Even if the mortgage company initially asks for bank statements, a VOD should suffice.

-- You may also use retirement accounts, but lenders typically only consider 70% of the total, so factor that in to ensure you have enough to cover reserves. *This can vary based on your lender’s guidelines.
+- You may also use retirement accounts, but lenders typically only consider 70% of the total, so factor that in to ensure you have enough to cover reserves. *This can vary based on your individual lender’s guidelines.

 - If you plan on using business accounts for assets, you’ll likely need to be the 100% owner.
 Although if you own only 50%, some lenders will accept a CPA letter stating what percentage the borrower has access to, and that the use of those funds won’t affect the business negatively.